HazyResearch/deepdive/doc/calibration.md

     Check the DeepDive log file for the gradient value at the end of the learning phrase.
     If the value is very large (1000 or more), then it is possible that weight learning was not successful.
     In this case, one may try to increase the number of learning iterations, decrease the learning rate, or use a faster decay.
-    On the other hand, if results converge too fast to a local optimum, the user can try increasing the number of learning iterations, increase the learning rate, or using a slower decay.
-    Check the [DimmWitted sampler documentation](sampler.md) for more details.

 - **Weight learning converges to a local optimum:**
     The user can try increasing the learning rate, or using a slower decay.